telerik/winforms-docs/controls/treeview/drag-and-drop/enabling-drag-and-drop.md

 ---
 title: Enabling Drag and Drop
-page_title: Enabling Drag and Drop | RadTreeView
+page_title: Enabling Drag and Drop - WinForms TreeView Control
-description: This article shows how you can use the built-in drag and drop functionality or the standard OLE drag drop.
+description: Learn how to use the built-in drag and drop functionality or the standard OLE drag drop in WinForms TreeView.
 slug: winforms/treeview/drag-and-drop/enabling-drag-and-drop
 tags: enabling,drag,and,drop
 published: True